flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mcdu.md

     Solution: [Websocket Port is Occupied](#websocket-port-is-occupied)

-??? warning "MCDU Server Waiting for Simulator Although Flight is Started"
+??? warning "MCDU Server: `Waiting for Simulator...` Although Flight is Started"
     The MCDU Server continues to show `Waiting for simulator ...` although the flight is started and aircraft is loaded.

     The web socket port 8080 is already in use.